electriccode/electriccode.github.io/about.md

 layout: default
 ---

-I have more than {{ site.time | date: '%y' | minus:11 }} of professional experience in product development with expertise in Frontend technologies.
+I have more than {{ site.time | date: '%y' | minus:11 }} years of professional experience in product development with expertise in Frontend technologies.

 <br>
 ## Skill Breakup